open-mv-sandbox/dacti/docs/daicon.md

 To allow this method of backwards compatibility, you are allowed to include multiple major versions of interfaces.
 If you find yourself needing to include multiple *minor* versions, you are likely not correctly following semantic versioning.

-### Early Partial Loading

-A format may define a *recommended* order of interfaces in the file, and recommend the interface table to be placed at the start.
-This should never be required, however.

-A conforming implementation may take advantage of recommended ordering to reduce time-to-render by interpreting the early incomplete data first, before the rest has arrived.

-For example, an especially large multimedia objects index file, with optional 'levels of detail', may have the indices and cross-references for the lowest levels of detail first.

-This would allow an implementation fetching additional data to start fetching related objects before the entire index file has arrived, reducing head-of-line blocking issues.

 ### CDN Cache Coherency

 Daicon containers are designed for efficient cache coherency on CDNs and edge caches.
 To achieve this they allow for derived formats that use daicon containers to include padding for append-only updates.